jayminwest/TeachNicheOfficial/ai_docs/core/GLOSSARY.md

 The structured storage system that holds all persistent data for the application.

 ### DatabaseService
 A base class for database operations that provides common functionality for derived services.
+Implements retry logic, error handling, and returns a consistent DatabaseResponse<T> interface with data, error, and success properties.

 ## E